 Day 5: Departure

-After breakfast, drive back to Bilbao airport, return your hire car and board your flight back to the UK.
+After breakfast, return your hire car and board either your flight or overnight ferry back to the UK.

 *1st night Parador accommodation must start on a Sunday and all parador nights are on a Half-board basis, during July and August supplements will apply - please contact your Wexas consultant for details